Here are some questions for you:

 Open Colleges offers two design courses that can help teach you the skills and knowledge you need to find work as an Interior Decorator or Interior Designer.

 Does a career as an Interior Designer sound like a dream job to you?
 We offer the nationally recognised MSF40118 Certificate IV in Interior Decoration, which can help teach you the skills to establish a successful career within the industry.
-It also includes student membership for the Design Institute of Australia and a professional design kit as part of the course.

 Or do you think you’d prefer to follow a career as an Interior Designer?
 Open Colleges’ MSF50218 Diploma of Interior Design covers the essential skills you need to know, including drawing, conceptual, research and business skills.